 Bathrooms are damp and can use a lot of power.
 This creates special needs when it comes to wiring.
 This article will help you plan for appropriate electrical wiring to cover lighting, airflow, and safety devices in your bathroom.
 Everything from watertight lighting fixtures in bathing areas to effective ventilation to GFCI outlets for safety must be considered.

 We all know that bathrooms tend to be one of the darker rooms of the house.

 Bath and shower areas must have special fixtures.
 Light fixtures for these areas carry one of two ratings: damp locations and wet locations.
 A bathing area, sometimes called the "shower zone," includes the tub or shower area itself and the adjacent room area measured 3 feet horizontally from the rim of the tub or shower stall (that is, measuring straight out into the room) and 8 feet vertically from the tub rim (measuring straight up).
 Any light fixture in this zone must be at least rated for damp locations.
 However, if the fixture is potentially subject to spray from the shower, it must be a rated for wet locations.

 When it comes to lighting around the mirror, side lights are best.
 Overhead lighting, especially recessed lights, leave your face in shadow when you get close to the mirror.

 They also highlight how much your hair is thinning (isn't it better not to know?).
-Side lights, such as wall sconces or vertical strip lights, can be combined with lights mounted to the wall above the mirror for fuller illumination.
+Sidelights, such as wall sconces or vertical strip lights, can be combined with lights mounted on the wall above the mirror for fuller illumination.

 Bathrooms are notorious for being moist, and some don't have windows to remove the moisture and odors.